 - On September 8, 2015, during SIR's fiscal 2016 first quarter ("Q1 2016"), SIR opened its third Jack Astor's restaurant in the Ottawa market.
 SIR opened its second Jack Astor's restaurant in the Ottawa market on March 24, 2015 during SIR's fiscal 2015 third quarter ("Q3 2015").
-These two restaurants were added to Royalty Pooled Restaurants on January 1, 2016.
+These two restaurants increased SIR's footprint in the nation's capital and were added to Royalty Pooled Restaurants on January 1, 2016.
 One new Jack Astor's restaurant and one new Scaddabush restaurant, which both opened during fiscal 2014, were added to Royalty Pooled Restaurants on January 1, 2015. - During Q1 2016, SIR completed its second conversion of an Alice Fazooli's restaurant into a Scaddabush restaurant.
 This location, in Richmond Hill, Ontario, was closed for eight days and reopened on October 6, 2015.
 During Q2 2016, SIR completed a major renovation of the Jack Astor's in Scarborough, Ontario.
 This location was closed for 16 days and reopened on December 16, 2015.
-SIR is currently building a new Scaddabush restaurant in the extra space that was created after renovating this Jack Astor's location. - During Q1 2015, SIR completed the renovation of one Canyon Creek restaurant.
+SIR is currently building a new Scaddabush restaurant in the extra space that was created after renovating this Jack Astor's location.
+Subsequent to Q3 2016, SIR completed a major renovation of the Jack Astor's location was closed for 11 days and reopened on June 7, 2016. - During Q1 2015, SIR completed the renovation of one Canyon Creek restaurant.
 During SIR's fiscal 2015 fourth quarter ("Q4 2015") SIR undertook major renovations of two Jack Astor's restaurants.
 These locations were closed for eight and ten days, respectively, reopening on August 24, 2015 and September 2, 2015, respectively.